satori-com/satori-video-sdk-cpp/docs/reference.md

 available from your project page in the Satori Dev Portal.
 The format is `<val>.api.satori.com`, where `<val>` is unique to your project.

-`--appkey <key>`
+`--appkey <key>`<br>

-Appkey for your project.
+    Specifies the appkey for your project.
 This value is available from your project page in the Satori Dev Portal.
 The format is a 32-character hexadecimal value.

 `--port <port>`